 South Korean police are looking for a man who placed 2 devices inside lockers at Seoul's main railway and bus station.
 No-one was injured, the devices were meant to explode, but we're not talking about anything large enough to damage a building.

 No indication of the man's motive yet.

 Looks like a small one-off...
-I wouldn't be unduly worried about the implications, but I would be staying away from luggage lockers all over the world unless they're secure (like the one at Gare du Nord in Paris - full x-ray scanning of everything that enters). almost 7 years ago
+I wouldn't be unduly worried about the implications, but I would be staying away from luggage lockers all over the world unless they're secure (like the one at Gare du Nord in Paris - full x-ray scanning of everything that enters). over 9 years ago